English

 # Create the endpoint

-puppyone conn add mcp "Cursor Endpoint"
+puppyone access add mcp "Cursor Endpoint"

 # Get the access key

-puppyone conn key <id>
+puppyone access key <id>

 # Use that key in Cursor MCP configuration